Opinion: Let’s Embrace Gender Non-conforming Customers in Our Stores

 Creating a gender-neutral footwear wall has made a big difference for our trans customers, but sadly, there are not many options, often leaving us no choice but to offer someone who is trans or gender non-conforming, a gendered option.
 Blundstone and Birkenstock are two quality outdoor brands making gender-neutral footwear with more size runs and widths, rather than relying on gender.

-“I think there are already plenty of cis people who don’t fit the genderized shapes, sizes, and styles,” says Emmy.
+“I think there are already plenty of cis people who don’t fit the genderized shapes, sizes, and styles,” said Emmy.
 “I am constantly selling women’s boots to teenage boys and men’s boots to women with wider feet.
 It feels unnecessarily fraught to have a conversation about that fact that it is okay to wear a different gendered shoe.”

 Often trans folks do not fit in the size range in the gender they identify.
 Imagine how invalidating that is?”